mozilla-services/antenna/docs/spec_v1.rst

    This is just like one of the earlier collector rewrites I was working on (Antenna).
 The current Socorro team has experience in this field.
-Further, because we've reduced the requirements from the original collector, it'd probably take "a short time" to design, implement, review, test and push to prod.
+Further, we've reduced the requirements from the original collector, it'd probably take "a short time" to design, implement, review, test and push to prod.

+   We would then be in a better place to switch to something like the Telemetry edge.

 Given that, I'm inclined to go the Python route.
 At some point it may prove to